6 Tips for Setting a Smart Promotional Products Budget

 Sure, you can afford those branded tote bags and plastic water bottles.
 But are these promotional items going to move you closer to your goal of impressing important clients?
 Probably not.

-Oftentimes, small business owners end up wasting money by focusing too much on what they can afford rather than on what will best help them reach their goals.
+Oftentimes, universities, schools, business owners and corporations end up wasting money by focusing too much on what they can afford rather than on what will best help them reach their goals.
 By making your objectives a primary concern, you can set an affordable budget that moves you closer towards your goals.

 You’ve set aside a small budget for a promotion.
 Sometimes, it performs better than you thought, but you can’t invest more because you’ve run out of money.

 Sound familiar?
-Many small business owners encounter this problem.
+Many businesses as well as schools and universities encounter this problem.

-In trying to keep marketing affordable, business owners run the risk of under-spending and missing out on opportunities to grow their revenue.
+In trying to keep marketing affordable, companies run the risk of under-spending and missing out on opportunities to grow their revenue.
 Similarly, misjudging the cost of promotions can lead to overspending.

 If you choose to budget using the affordable method, gather your team and let them help you create a realistic promotional budget.
 This will reduce the risk of being surprised by hidden marketing costs.